tankbottoms/juice-docs-v2.5/docs/user/legal/Juicebox/guiding-principles.md

 #### 6. Withdrawal Rights; Compulsory Withdrawal.

 **(a) Limited Right to Withdraw.** A Member may withdraw at any time by transferring its Tokens to a third party.
 Such withdrawal shall be facilitated and executed, in part, using one or more smart contracts and shall be effective as of the date of transfer.
 Any withdrawal is irrevocable.
-Alternatively, a Member may redeem the entirety of the Tokens held, which are submitted to the Juicebox Protocol and burned, thereby reducing the total Token supply.
-In return, the Member receives some portion of their initial or cumulative DAO Membership holdings in Ethereum (or other Cryptographic Currency).
-A Member who burns the entirety of their token holdings shall be deemed to have withdrawn from the DAO.
-The DAO shall not be obligated to pay any interest or other compensation to a Member who redeems or withdraws its Tokens.

 **(b) Compulsory Withdrawal.** Not in limitation of Section 6(a), the Members acting by vote via the Dapp may cause a Member to be compulsorily withdrawn from the DAO to the extent that such Members, in their reasonable discretion, determine it to be necessary, desirable, or appropriate, including, without limitation, to comply with applicable law or regulations, or to avoid a material adverse effect on the DAO or the other Members.
 For the avoidance of doubt–the Member proposed to be compulsorily withdrawn shall be entitled to vote with respect to any vote of the Members regarding such compulsory withdrawal.

-**(c) Emergency Immediate Compulsory Withdrawal For Cause.** Not in limitation of Section 6(a), 6(b), any Member may, in their reasonable discretion, withdraw from the DAO if that member determines withdrawal to be necessary, desirable, or appropriate, including, without limitation, to comply with applicable law or regulations, or to avoid a material adverse effect on the DAO or the other Members.
+**(c) Emergency Immediate Compulsory Withdrawal For Cause.** Not in limitation of Section 6(a), 6(b), any Member, in their reasonable discretion, may withdraw from the DAO if that Member determines withdrawal to be necessary, desirable, or appropriate, including, without limitation, to comply with applicable law or regulations, or to avoid a material adverse effect on the DAO or the other Members.

 #### 7. Fees and Expenses.

 **(a) Organizational Expenses.** The DAO shall bear all of its organizational expenses and costs, and may amortize these expenses for accounting and/or tax purposes.

 **(b) Operating Expenses.**
-> **(i)** The DAO shall bear all costs and expenses relating to its activities, maintenance, and operations, including, without limitation, all fees, expenses, and costs associated (directly or indirectly) with the acquiring, holding, monitoring, and commissioning of artwork, identifying DAO opportunities to fulfil its purpose and any extraordinary expenses (including, without limitation, litigation-related and indemnification expenses), legal, regulatory, research, consulting, compliance, auditing, accounting, and other professional fees and expenses, the costs of any administrator, the costs of any reporting to Members, expenses of any administrative proceedings undertaken by the applicable Member in its capacity, expenses incurred in connection with the dissolution, liquidation, and termination of the DAO, and other expenses related to the DAO as determined by the Members by a vote via the Dapp (collectively, and together with organizational expenses, the "DAO Expenses").
+> **(i)** The DAO shall bear all costs and expenses relating to its activities, maintenance, and operations, including, without limitation, all fees, expenses, and costs associated (directly or indirectly) with the creation, maintainance, and proliferation of the Juicebox Protocol and related services (including, without limitation, litigation-related and indemnification expenses), legal, regulatory, research, consulting, compliance, auditing, accounting, and other professional fees and expenses, the costs of any administrator, the costs of any reporting to Members, expenses of any administrative proceedings undertaken by the applicable Member in its capacity, expenses incurred in connection with the dissolution, liquidation, and termination of the DAO, and other expenses related to the DAO as determined by the Members by a vote via the Dapp (collectively, and together with organizational expenses, the "DAO Expenses").
 >
 > **(ii)** DAO Expenses shall be allocated to and funded by the DAO.